cs50victor/dsa/dsa/linear/patterns/Pattern 01 : Sliding Window.md

 # Pattern 1: Sliding Window
+- Fixed sized window
+- Dynamic sized window

+the window is a mental model, not an array.

 In many problems dealing with an array (or a <b>LinkedList</b>), we are asked to find or calculate something among all the contiguous subarrays (or sublists) of a given size.
 For example, take a look at this problem:

 ### Find Averages of Sub Arrays